 Hundreds of scientific studies have confirmed just how devastating sleep apnea can be.
 The combination of deprivation of REM sleep plus other ill effects of sleep apnea, such as significant drops in oxygen levels in the blood, fluctuations in hormone levels, and elevations in blood pressure, heart rate, and cardiac output wreak havoc on the body.

 People with sleep apnea are at increased risk of hypertension—and not only at night.
-According to a study of 709 patients published in the New England Journal of Medicine, those with moderate episodes of apnea had three times the risk of developing high blood pressure as those without this sleep problem.
+According to a landmark study of 709 patients published in the New England Journal of Medicine, those with moderate episodes of apnea had three times the risk of developing high blood pressure as those without this sleep problem.

 Sleep apnea is also an independent risk factor for coronary artery disease and stroke.
 These conditions are associated with increased levels of oxidative stress, C-reactive protein (a marker of inflammation), and clotting factors, and all of these are elevated in people with sleep apnea.
 Cardiac arrhythmias and congestive heart failure are also much more common among sleep apnea sufferers.

 In addition, there is a significant relationship between sleep apnea, elevated blood sugar and insulin, and insulin resistance.
 Severe sleep apnea confers a five-fold increased risk of diabetes.
 Obesity, a related condition, is also associated with sleep apnea, although the exact relationship is harder to figure out since obesity is a primary cause of sleep apnea as well.
 Erectile problems, immune dysfunction, memory loss and concentration difficulties…the list of problems associated with sleep apnea goes on and on.